almirbanjanovic/roadtocloud.github.io/blog/_posts/2023-12-20-devops-gates.md

 ---
-title:  "Quality Gates to the Cloud"
+title:  "DevOps Quality Gates to the Cloud"
 header:
   teaser: "/assets/images/devops-gating.jpg"
 excerpt: "The Gates to the Cloud - delivery pipeline checkpoints for healthy, resilient, and secure applications."